rmuit/PracticalAfas/README.md

   if you care about the validation of various forms of strangeness - or the compatibility between SOAP and REST clients for e.g. the 'orderbyfieldids' argument).

+## Compatibility

+Version 2 of the library works with PHP5 (5.4 and up), though the unit tests for the UpdateConnector part are written in PHPUnit v7 (which supports PHP7 only).

+Client classes for REST and SOAP use PHP's standard Curl + JSON and SOAP XML extensions; if these do not work for you, PRs with new / modified clients are welcome.

 ## Using the classes